KTP8/Battleships2.0/README.md

 Battleships is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

 Users can select either easy or hard difficulty and try to beat the computer by finding all of the computer's battleships before the computer finds theirs.
-These are the names of the battleships on each player's board followed by the number of coordinates which they occupy:
+These are the names of the battleships on each player’s board, followed by the number of coordinates they occupy:
 - Carrier: 5
 - Battleship: 4
 - Cruiser: 3